playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 This returns a `Future[WSResponse]` where the [Response](api/scala/play/api/libs/ws/WSResponse.html) contains the data returned from the server.

+> If you are doing any blocking work, including any kind of DNS work such as calling [`java.util.URL.equals()`](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#equals-java.lang.Object-), then you should use a custom execution context as described in [[ThreadPools]], preferably through a [`CustomExecutionContext`](api/scala/play/api/libs/concurrent/CustomExecutionContext.html).
+You should size the pool to leave a safety margin large enough to account for failures.

+> If you are calling out to an [unreliable network](https://queue.acm.org/detail.cfm?id=2655736), consider using [`Futures.timeout`](api/scala/play/api/libs/concurrent/Futures.html) and a [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) like [Failsafe](https://github.com/jhalterman/failsafe#circuit-breakers).

 ### Request with authentication

 If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an `AuthScheme`.
 Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NTLM`, and `SPNEGO`.